djpvstv/PVSTV_BOT/README.md

 You can also filter by specific action strings.
 I can look for "Grounded Raptor Boost" into "Down Air" into "Forward Aerial".

 You may also ensure that the combos must kill, or that the combo was clean (you didn't enter a disadvantaged state).

+### Build Instructions

+Ensure you have Node Package Manager installed an on path.
+First, in the root of the project  run `npm install

+To run in debug, I think an F5 should work.
+I've got a couple of tasks you can run after that.
+Run them in the syntax "npm run 'task'"

+"buildcpp" - Needed to build the shared library backend "pack" - Runs webpack to pack all the javascript all snugly

+"start" - Start
+"startF" - Start Electron Forge
+"startP" - Start packed JS code

+"package" - Package with Electron packager
+"packageF" - Package with Electron Forge